 Some of the best touring bikes under 1000 dollars are made by Schwinn, and the Vantage is one of our top picks.
 Many touring bikes are still high enough in quality to be worthy of the Schwinn name.

-Although touring bicycles aren’t Raleigh’s specialty, the Raleigh Cadent is one of the best touring bikes under 1000.
+Although touring bicycles aren’t Windsor’s specialty, the is one of the best touring bikes under 1000.
 Although designed as a hybrid bike or a road bike, it handles well and you can mount a rack, which makes it a good choice for touring.

-One of our test riders bought the Cadent to replace a Fuji touring bike and said he’ll “never look back.”
+One of our test riders bought the Tourist to replace a Fuji touring bike and said he’ll “never look back.”

 The frame is really the “secret sauce” for this bike.
 It’s a high quality frame for this price, making it worth upgrading some of the other components.
 Value-hunters will buy this bike for the frame, and then upgrade the other components as desired.

 Touring bike wheels can take on many different forms.
-The Cadent has double-walled rims, which give the wheels extra strength.
-There is also the ability to add tires up to 35c thick, which practically let you turn this road bike into a mountain bike.
+The Tourist has double-walled rims, which give the wheels extra strength.
+There is also the ability to add tires up and above 35c thick, which practically let you turn this road bike into a mountain bike.

-Some of our testers needed a full hour to assemble a Raleigh road bike similar to the Cadent.
+Some of our testers needed a full hour to assemble a Windsor touring bike similar to the Cadent.
 Expect to spend 10-15 minutes if you have a lot of experience assembling road bikes, gravel bikes, or touring bikes.

 A complete newbie will need a full hour in addition to the time spent watching videos.
-If you already have some experience, plan on spending 20-55 minutes putting together your Raleigh Cadent.
+If you already have some experience, plan on spending 20-55 minutes putting together your Tourist.

 - Comfortable riding position